 4. Navigate the Financials

-Putting your property up for rent may seem like a simple task, but in reality, it is anything but simple.
+Putting your Orlando rental property up for rent may seem like a simple task, but it is anything but simple in reality.
 Before you can enlist your property for rent, you’ve got to ensure that you’re abiding by the tax laws, local property rules, and zoning ordinances.

 This is a must!
 You have to choose your tenants very carefully to avoid any problems in the future.
 You need to be sure that you can trust them to keep your house clean and pay the rent on time.
 Gather all the references that you can and also check their credit history to ensure they aren’t defaulters.
 Once you’re sure that they’re reliable and have a clean background, you can proceed with handing your house over to them.